avielmenter/eventfeeler/README.md

 - `EVENTFEELER_FB_APP_SECRET`: An application secret for the Facebook Graph API.

 # Run
-To run EventFeeler, navigate to the event feeler folder, and start the application using the command `npm start`.
+To run EventFeeler, navigate to the `eventfeeler` folder, and start the application using the command `npm start`.

 # Collaborators
 Mohammad Bouzari